|Home > Help Topics >Membership & account >Rules & policies >Unpaid item policy|

 Unpaid item policy

-When a buyer wins an item or uses Buy It Now to purchase an item, they're obligated to complete the purchase by sending full payment to the seller.
+When a buyer commits to buy something on eBay – by winning an auction, agreeing to an offer with a seller, or selecting Buy It Now in a listing – they are obligated to complete the purchase by sending full payment to the seller.

 Have a question?
 We can help.